mastaal/parlhist/README.md

 Regardless, the complete source code is available under the same license:

 Available under the European Union Public License v1.2 (EUPL-1.2), or, at your option, any later version.

+For other language versions of the EUPL - which are all equally valid - [please visit the website of the European Commission on the EUPL](https://interoperable-europe.ec.europa.eu/collection/eupl/eupl-text-eupl-12).